-ACCESS for Students with Disabilities is a comprehensive program that serves students with a documented or verified disability in the areas of aquired brain injury (ABI), ADHD, autism, blind and low vision, deaf and hard of hearing, mental health, physical and other (check with ACCESS).
+ACCESS for Students with Disabilities is a comprehensive program that serves students with a documented or verified disability in the areas of acquired brain injury (ABI), ADHD, autism, blind and low vision, deaf and hard of hearing, learning disability, mental health, physical disability and other documented disabilities that affect participation in educational activities (check with ACCESS).
 Eligible students receive customized accommodations tailored to their specific educational limitations.
 ACCESS may provide the following services: priority registration, disability counseling, advising, ergonomic furniture, specialized equipment and software, alternative formats for books, mobility assistance, ASL Interpreter, the High Tech Center for testing and academic support, along with educational assistance and tutoring classes to develop college success.
 For further information, contact ACCESS at: (760) 366-3791 ext.
-5861; TDD (760) 366-5262.
+5861.